pyth-network/grant-program/frontend/MIGRATIONS.md

 docker run  -e POSTGRES_PASSWORD="password" -p 5432:5432 -e POSTGRES_USER=postgresUser postgres
 ```

-Second, update `DATABASE_URL` in `.env` with the database url (you can copy it from `.env.sample`)
+Second, update the `PG*` variables in `.env` with the relevant values (the defaults in `.env.sample` are set for local development)
-Next migrate the database to the latest version with :
+Next migrate the database to the latest version with:

 ```
-npx node-pg-migrate up
+npm run migrate
 ```

 To reset the database, just shut down the container and create a new one.